AnnaVM/NYTimes_Variations/trending_not_trending/Follow_Along.md

 ### 4. Going further

 #### 4.1.
 Traverse all the pages
+For the moment, I am only retrieving page 0 of the results, as the global number of hits for the query was available.
+I know want to be able to gather all the data, for all the hits.

+The function `get_all_NYT_data` returns the 'doc' part of the response

+#### 4.2.
+Save the data in csv

+#### 4.3.
+Extract the keywords
-get all the data from all the pages save the data in csv get keywords get frequency of keywords
+get frequency of keywords

 [signup]: https://github.com/AnnaVM/NYTimes_Variations/blob/master/trending_not_trending/images/sign_up.png "Screenshot of my sign up"